Treatment & Therapy Approaches

 Hannah Brassell, PsyD

-Interpersonal Therapy (IPT) is a time-limited, evidence-based approach that focuses on improving interpersonal relationships and social functioning to enhance emotional well-being.
-IPT helps clients identify and address relationship issues, role transitions, grief, and social isolation, which can contribute to mental health concerns such as depression and anxiety.
+• Interpersonal Therapy (IPT) is a time-limited, evidence-based approach that focuses on improving interpersonal relationships and social functioning to enhance emotional well-being.
+IPT helps patients identify and address relationship issues, role transitions, grief, and social isolation, which can contribute to mental health concerns such as depression and anxiety.
 By improving communication, resolving conflicts, and building stronger support systems, IPT helps individuals develop healthier relationships and emotional resilience.
-At Aspire Psychology, we provide compassionate IPT sessions to support clients in navigating relationship challenges and achieving greater emotional balance and connection.
+At Aspire Psychology, we provide compassionate IPT sessions to support patients in navigating relationship challenges and achieving greater emotional balance and connection.

 Providers: Katherine Noonan, PhD

-Mindfulness-Based Therapy is a therapeutic approach that incorporates mindfulness practices to help individuals manage stress, anxiety, and depression.
+• Mindfulness-Based Therapy is a therapeutic approach that incorporates mindfulness practices to help individuals manage stress, anxiety, and depression.
 It involves cultivating present-moment awareness, non-judgmental acceptance of thoughts and emotions, and detachment from negative thinking patterns.
 Techniques such as meditation, deep breathing, and body scanning are commonly used to enhance self-awareness and emotional regulation.

 Providers: